DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/EXPERIMENTAL_RESULTS_DISCUSSION.md

    - Fusion cannot add information lost in lower-resolution encoders

 3. **Decoder Capacity**
-   - TransposedConv decoder (34K params) optimized for single source
+   - TransposedConv decoder optimized for single source
    - No significant benefit from multi-source input
    - Decoder becomes the bottleneck, not encoder